stormpath/stormpath.github.io/source/console/product-guide/latest/_sources/appendix-saml.txt

 #.
 Back in the Stormpath Admin Console, in your Directory's "Identity Provider" information, you will see a "Service Provider Metadata Link".
 Copy this URL into the AD FS Management "Federation metadata address" text box and click **Next**.
 Keep your Admin Console tab open, you will be returning to it later.

 #.
 Enter in whatever "Display name" that you wish, as well as any description.
+For this example we will name this "api.stormpath.com".

 #.
 Make sure "I do not want to configure multi-factor authentication settings..." is selected and click **Next**.